 We recognized a gain of \$2,097,000 on the disposition of properties in 2012.
-We sold six non-core properties, a vacant office property for approximately \$650,000; two vacant single tenant properties for \$4,460,000; a Kmart anchored shopping center in Charlevoix, Michigan for \$3,500,000, and two Kmart anchored shopping centers, one in Plymouth, Wisconsin and one in Shawano, Wisconsin for \$7,475,000.
-In addition, we conveyed the four mortgaged properties, which were subject to the Crossed Loans, as detailed below, to the lender pursuant to a consensual deed-in-lieu-of-foreclosure process that satisfied the loans, which had an aggregate principal amount outstanding of approximately \$9.2 million as of December 31, 2011.
-See Note 5 for more information on the Crossed Loans.
+We sold six non-core properties; a vacant office property for approximately \$650,000; two vacant single tenant properties for \$4,460,000; a Kmart anchored shopping center in Charlevoix, Michigan for \$3,500,000, and two Kmart anchored shopping centers, located in Plymouth and Shawano, Wisconsin for \$7,475,000.
+In addition, we conveyed four mortgaged properties to the lender pursuant to a consensual deed-in-lieu-of-foreclosure process that satisfied the loans, which had an aggregate principal amount outstanding of approximately \$9.2 million as of December 31, 2011.
 The Company also classified a single tenant property located in Ypsilanti, Michigan as held for sale as of December 31, 2012.
 The Company completed the sale of the Ypsilanti property for approximately \$5,600,000 on January 11, 2013.
 We recognized a gain of \$110,000 on the disposition of properties in 2011.
 We sold three properties, conveyed the former Borders corporate headquarters to the lender, and terminated the ground lease on a property during 2011 and conveyed a portion of the property to the ground lessor.
 The properties were located in Tulsa, Oklahoma (2), Norman, Oklahoma and Ann Arbor, Michigan (2).

-Income from discontinued operations was \$1,582,000 in 2012 compared to loss from discontinued operations of \$4,557,000 in 2011.
+Income from discontinued operations was \$2,267,000 in 2012 compared to loss from discontinued operations of \$3,957,000 in 2011.
 The income from discontinued operations in 2012 was a result of the sale of six properties, one in March, one in May, one in June, two in August, one in September, and the conveyance of four former Borders properties to the lender in March, one of which was occupied.
 We also classified a single tenant property located in Ypsilanti, Michigan as held for sale as of December 31, 2012.
 The loss from discontinued operations in 2011 was a result of impairment charges of \$12,900,000, offset by \$5,697,000 due to the recognition of deferred revenue.
 We sold two properties in January 2011, sold one property in December 2011, conveyed the former Borders corporate headquarters to the lender in December 2011, and terminated the ground lease on a property in December 2011 and conveyed a portion of the property to the ground lessor.